The Rex Morpeth Recreation Hub is a 17-hectare recreation precinct in central Whakatāne – one of our district's most loved community assets.

 Councillors have built in a formal decision point in 2027 as part of the 2027–2037 Long Term Plan deliberations.
 At that time, they will reassess the full redevelopment proposal, the funding available, and the level of external investment that can be secured.

 Phase 1 (the current programme of functional upgrades) will continue regardless, ensuring the Hall and wider Hub continue to improve now.
-However, Phase 2 (the major redevelopment) will only proceed if Council is satisfied that investment represents good value for ratepayers.
+However, Phase 2 (the major redevelopment) will only proceed if the Council is satisfied that investment represents good value for ratepayers.

 This prudent approach means Council can evaluate its investment appetite alongside confirmed funding sources, adjust the project scale if required, and avoid committing ratepayers to an unaffordable redevelopment.
 At the same time, it keeps the long-term vision for the Hub alive and ready to progress when the right funding mix is in place.